INTERNATIONAL ARBITRATION: AN ANTITHESIS TO STATE SOVEREIGNTY OR A NEED IN THE GLOBALISED WORLD.

 - Singapore International Arbitration Centre (SIAC)

-United Commission on International Trade (UICITRAL) Arbitration Rules have been adopted by various arbitral Institution for dealing with international cases.
+United Commission on International Trade (UICITRAL) Arbitration Rules have been adopted by various arbitral Institutions for dealing with international cases.
 A comprehensive set of procedural is provided by the rules upon which parties agree with the procedure for the conduct of their arbitral that may arise out of their international commercial contract.
 All aspect of the process with relates to arbitration is covered by the rules also a model for arbitration clause is also provided by the rules further the rules also set out a procedure for the appointment of arbitrators the manner in which the arbitral proceeding will be conducted.
 At present, there are three different versions of Arbitration Rules:-

 - The 1976 version;